graemetlloyd/ProjectWhalehead/Outline.md

 Excluding fossils from trees has been demonstrated to bias the inferences we draw from phylogenetic comparative analyses (Slater et al. 2012).
 Therefore, how to best include fossils in phylogenetic analyses remains a vital and thriving research topic.

-Phylogenetic analyses of discrete morphological data have traditionally been conducted under the maximum parsimony criterion, but Bayesian apporaches are increasingly being employed instead.
+Phylogenetic analyses of discrete morphological data have traditionally been conducted under the maximum parsimony criterion, but Bayesian approaches are increasingly being employed instead.
 In part this is because Bayesian analyses allow not just estimation of topology, but more complex analyses, such as divergence time estimation.
 Bayesian methods assume an explicit model of evolution, and allow the researcher to set priors on each parameter in their model.
 In effect, this allows researchers to incorporate prior information about the value of parameters into their analysis.
 The most basic and restrictive model of morphological evolution is the Mk model, proposed in 2001 by Paul Lewis (Lewis 2001).
 This model assumes equal rates of change between each state at a character.
 In practice, these assumptions are not much different than the basic assumptions of an equal-weights parsimony step matrix.
-However, these methods calculate a rate-based branch length in expected substitutions per site, allowing for the accommodation of multiple changes along a branch (e.g., a `0` state to a `1` state and back), something parsimony cannot do.
+However, these methods calculate a rate-based branch length in expected substitutions per site, allowing for the accommodation of multiple changes along a branch (e.g., a `0` state to a `1` state and back again), something parsimony cannot do.
 More elaborate models that allow for relaxation of the core assumptions of the Mk model have been published and evaluated (Nylander et al. 2004; Wright et al. 2016; OTHERS?).

 Comparing the results of a Bayesian analysis and a parsimony analysis can be difficult.
 Bayesian methods estimate what is called the _posterior sample_.
-The posterior sample is a set of trees and associated model parameters that is plausible given the data, the model, and the prior.
+The posterior sample is a set of trees and associated model parameters that is plausible given the data, the model, and any priors.
-Phylogenetic trees are often estimated using Markov-Chain Monte Carlo (MCMC) sampling.
+Phylogenetic trees are often estimated using Markov-Chain Monte Carlo (MCMC) sampling (cite Metropolis).
 Under this algorithm, a tree and model parameters are proposed and evaluated given the model and priors.
 In general, if the tree and model parameters have a better score than the previous tree and model parameters, the new solution is kept.
 MCMC is considered a memoryless process; that is, the next proposed tree and model parameters is not chosen based on previously-sampled trees.